ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ### Rollups {#rollups}

 Rollups are solutions that perform transaction execution outside layer 1, but post transaction data on layer 1.
-As transaction data is on layer 1, this allows rollups to be secured by layer 1.
+As transaction data is included in layer 1 blocks, this allows rollups to be secured by native Ethereum security.

 Learn more about [Rollups](/developers/docs/layer-2-scaling/).